 I originally wrote a blog article here back in 2011 on conduit sizing for Ethernet Cat6 cables.
 And to this day, it still remains the most widely read article on my blog.
 However, times have certainly changed, and with the evolution of technology—particularly the widespread adoption of fiber optics—it’s important to update our approach to low voltage cabling in modern office environments.

 Many projects still may require low voltage cabling, such as Ethernet or fiber optic cables, to be run in conduit within wall cavities or floor channels.
 When planning these cable runs, it’s essential to consult with your IT department and cabling contractor to determine the number of cables that will be run to each destination.
-Ensure that the architect is informed about the type and quantity of cables so the plans reflect the proper conduit sizing and routing.
+Ensure that the architect and MEP engineer are informed about the type and quantity of cables so the plans reflect the proper conduit sizing and routing.

 In a office environment, it is often recommended to consider the following: